xiexianbin/tengine-rpm/README.md

-build                Build Docker image to build rpm. bash                 Run /bin/bash in the Docker image to build rpm. copr                 Run docker image to build rpm and push srpm to copr.
+build                Build Docker image to build rpm. bash                 Run /bin/bash in the Docker image to build rpm. copr                 Run docker image to build rpm and push srpm to copr. debug                Build Docker image to build rpm and into bash.
 ```

 ### Setup